airdcpp-web/airdcpp-web.github.io/_docs/installation/compiling.md

 Development versions can be unstable.
 Usually you want to run a stable version unless you want to help with finding bugs from upcoming versions or testing recently made bug fixes for your issues.

+You should first ensure that you have the latest changes by following the instructions in the [updating section](#updating).

 ```
 $ git checkout develop
 ```